codiply/epsilon/readme.md

 You will need to use a Google Api Key in order to access the [Google Geocoding Api](https://developers.google.com/maps/documentation/geocoding/intro) (see link on how to setup one).
 The key should be entered in the `Unversioned.config`.

+## Running the Integration Tests

+To run the integration tests publish first the Database project into a new local database named **EpsilonTest**.

 ## Checklists